theodoriss/data-mining-for-business-and-society/README.md

 # data-mining-for-business-and-society-HW1
-evaluation of search engines + near duplicates songs, based on their lyrics
+evaluation of search engines + near duplicates of 261K songs, based on their lyrics, using minhashing and LSH

-Description oh this homework can be found inside the Homework_1(DMT4BS)2019.pdf
+Description of this homework can be found inside the Homework_1(DMT4BS)2019.pdf